Aliou Dieng

-Aliou Dieng (born 16 October 1997) is a Malian professional footballer who plays as a defensive midfielder for Egyptian Premier League club Al Ahly and the Mali national team.
+Aliou Dieng (born 16 October 1997) is a Malian professional footballer who plays as a defensive midfielder for club Valencia and the Mali national team.

 Club career

 In July 2019, Dieng joined Egyptian club Al Ahly on a five-year contract for an undisclosed fee.

 On 23 August 2024, Dieng joined Saudi Arabian club Al-Kholood on a one-year loan.

+On 7 July 2026, Dieng signed for Valencia on a contract until 2028.

 International career

 Dieng represented a local team of Mali at the 2016 African Nations Championship, and scored a penalty in their 2–1 quarter-final win over Tunisia.

 In 2020, Dieng played for the Malian national team for the first time at non-local level, in 2–1 victory against Namibia.
 With his home country, he also participated at the 2021 Africa Cup of Nations.

+On 11 December 2025, Dieng was called up to the Mali squad for the 2025 Africa Cup of Nations.